-ick Look Chart - ANEW Apprenticeship Opportunity Pathway Administrative guidance for registered apprenticeships and recognized renticeships that are notoffered on a campus or not eligible for state financial aid.
-Residency requirements In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
-If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children, refer the applicant to WSAC for verification.
-Specific information regarding tuition residency requirements can be found on WSAC's website.
+In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
+If unable to establish residency because of homelessness or placement in out-of-state foster care under theinterstate compact for the placement of children, refer the applicant to WSAC for verification.
+Specific information regarding tuition residency requirements can be foundon WSAC's website.
 For detailed definitions go to RCW 28B.15.012(2).

-Fund disbursement to Program must be sponsored by an off-campus trade or community organization, or be administered on a campus but not eligible for state financial aid. participant Program must be a registered apprenticeship or recognized pre-apprenticeship.
-WSAC's designated contractor, ANEW, will determine financial need eligibility using a WSAC-approved calculation based on each participant's provided information.
+Fund disbursement to participant

+Program must be sponsored by an off-campus trade or community organization or beadministered on a campus but not eligible for state financial aid.

+Program must be a registered apprenticeship or recognized pre-apprenticeship.

+WSAC's designated contractor, ANEW, will determine financial need eligibility using aWSAC-approved calculation based on each participant's provided information.

 ANEW will disburse financial aid to participants from program funds included in their WSAC contract.

 Funding may include but is not limited to occupational-specific costs, tuition for classes, fees, work clothes, rain gear, boots, and tools.

 Participants may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities programs.

-Support Provided by WSAC designated contractor ANEW. services for participant SETuP Providers who can assist participants for one year after high school graduation.
+Support services for participant